-The Assistant Vice President for Student Services may place an organization on probation or suspension or withdraw its official recognition for any of the following reasons:
+The Director of Athletics and Student Activities may place an organization on probation or suspension or withdraw its official recognition for any of the following reasons:

-- · Failure to maintain the requirements for recognition. - · Failure to operate as an active organization. - A request from the organization for a withdrawal of recognition. - Violation of college policy, state or federal laws. - · The organization fails to submit any required reports.
+- Failure to maintain the requirements for recognition. - Failure to operate as an active organization. - A request from the organization for a withdrawal of recognition. - Violation of college policy, state or federal laws. - · The organization fails to submit any required reports.